 In 1986, on the tenth anniversary of LDNY, the international organization was officially launched at a gala dinner in the lobby of Daily News Building.
 The world’s largest globe served as backdrop to commemorate the growing 225-member-strong Les Dames d’Escoffier International (LDEI) whose members were spread out among the requisite five chapters: New York (1976), Washington, DC (1981).
 Chicago (1982), Dallas (1984), and Philadelphia (1984).

 Today, LDEI continues to grow in the number of chapters, members and beyond.
-We are now thirty-eight chapters with over 2200 members throughout the US, Canada, England and Mexico — and still counting…
+We are now 40 chapters with 2,300 members throughout the US, Canada, England and Mexico — and still counting…